miguelPerezOntiveros/framework/README.md

 - should access to reference imply access to referenced column?
 - open project in new tab?
 - encript passwords in db
-- make sure no sql injection is possile
+- make sure no sql injection is possile, use pdo's
 - make sure we get feedback if db couldn´t be created.
-PHP will know if the 3 inputs are not submited.
-- make sure we get feedback on sql errors.
+- make sure we get feedback on any sql errors.
 - add 'show' prop to individual columns
 - address the todo's on index.php
 - Figure out a way to create content that is not published sucerely (possibly the where parameter on the read service)